OM System OM-5 Mark II Review

 OM System’s image stabilisation systems have an excellent reputation and the OM-5 II’s built-in 5-axis image stabilisation offers up to 6.5EV of compensation, or 7.5EV when used with compatible stabilised lenses.

 Disappointingly, although there’s Face and Eye Detection, the OM-5 II doesn’t have subject detection AF.
 Instead, you have to rely on the on-chip phase detection autofocusing with 121 cross-type phase detection points and contrast detection support.
-In fairness, it performs well in the camera’s predecessor and older cameras in the range, but subject detection has become the norm for new cameras.
+This lack of subject detection is out of step with current trends as it’s almost a standard feature for new cameras now.

 What you do get with the OM System OM-5 II is a host of creative features, including High Res Shot, Live ND, Focus Stacking, HDR and Multiple Exposure - although that was available on its predecessor as well.